jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 For more information, see Config Server.

-Loading and Saving State
-When AdapTable is first loaded, any predefined config (see below) is read into memory and then stored (either locally or remotely - depending on your settings) together with any user state that is created during that session.

-Subsequently, each time the application is launched, that User State is retrieved (either from local storage or remote storage) and the particular AdapTable instance is pre-populated with it.

 Tip
 Additionally AdapTable provides 4 function hooks to enable advanced users to provide their own implementations / functionality when state is being managed.